ChainAgnostic/CAIPs/CAIPs/caip-3.md

 ## Specification

-### Ethereum Namespace
+### EIP155 Namespace

-The namespace "ethereum" refers to the wider Ethereum ecosystem.
+The namespace is called "eip155" as in [EIP155](https://eips.ethereum.org/EIPS/eip-155).

 #### Reference Definition

-The definition is delegated to [EIP155](https://eips.ethereum.org/EIPS/eip-155).
-The format is `eip155-%d`, where `%d` is an unsigned integer in decimal represenation and corresponds to `CHAIN_ID` of EIP155.
+The definition is delegated to EIP155.
+The format is an unsigned integer in decimal represenation and corresponds to `CHAIN_ID` of EIP155.

-Note: due to length restrictions of the reference field (47 characters), the largest supported `CHAIN_ID` is 9999999999999999999999999999999999999999.
+Note: due to length restrictions of the reference field (47 characters), the largest supported `CHAIN_ID` is 99999999999999999999999999999999999999999999999.

 ## Rationale

 The chain ID defined in EIP155 is the most widely used chain identifier in the Ethereum ecosystem known to the authors.
 It strives for uniqueness and the fact that the standard is used for replay protection ensure that creators of a new Ethereum network have an incentive to use an ID that is not used elsewhere.

-In order to prepare for other network identification standards within the Ethereum namespace, we keep the "eip155-" prefix, which seems unneeded at first glance.

 ## Backwards Compatibility